Levi's Stadium: Super Bowl 50

-Super Bowl 50 was held at the stadium on February 7, 2016.
-The Denver Broncos defeated the Carolina Panthers 24–10.
+Super Bowl 50 was held at the stadium on February 7, 2016; the Denver Broncos defeated the Carolina Panthers 24–10.
 Lady Gaga performed the national anthem, and Coldplay performed with Beyoncé and Bruno Mars at halftime.

+Super Bowl LX

+The venue is scheduled to host Super Bowl 60 (LX) on February 8, 2026.

 WrestleMania 31

-Levi's Stadium hosted WWE's WrestleMania 31 on March 29, 2015.
-This was the first time WrestleMania was hosted in Northern California and the sixth WrestleMania to be held in California.

-The area also hosted various activities in the week-long celebration leading up to WrestleMania itself.

-The show set an attendance record for the stadium, with 76,976.
-It drew a $12.6 million gate.
+The stadium hosted WWE's WrestleMania 31 on March 29, 2015, the first WrestleMania in Northern California and the sixth in the state.
+The area also hosted various activities in the week-long celebration leading up to the primary event.
+The show set a Levi's Stadium attendance record of 76,976, with $12.6 million in gate receipts.

 Ice hockey

-Levi's Stadium hosted the 2015 NHL Stadium Series' February 21 game between the Los Angeles Kings and San Jose Sharks.
-The Kings defeated the Sharks 2–1, in front of a crowd of 70,205.
+Levi's Stadium hosted the 2015 NHL Stadium Series' February 21 game between the Los Angeles Kings and San Jose Sharks; the Kings won 2–1 in front of 70,205.

 Concerts

 Soccer

 On July 31, 2014, the San Jose Earthquakes agreed to play one match per year for five years at Levi's Stadium.
 On September 6, 2014, an international friendly between Mexico and Chile was held.
 The stadium also hosted a 2015 International Champions Cup match between Barcelona and Manchester United on July 25, 2015, when United won 3–1.
-A 2016 International Champions Cup match featured A.C.
-Milan and Liverpool on July 30, 2016, with Liverpool winning 2–0.
+A 2016 International Champions Cup match featured Milan and Liverpool on July 30, 2016, with Liverpool winning 2–0.

-In June 2016, Levi's Stadium hosted four games at the Copa América Centenario; the opening match between United States and Colombia, two other group stage matches, and a quarter-final where Chile defeated Mexico.
+In June 2016, Levi's Stadium hosted four games at the Copa América Centenario; the opening match between United States and Colombia, two other group stage matches, and a quarterfinal where Chile defeated Mexico.

-A 2017 International Champions Cup game was held on July 23, 2017, when Manchester United defeated Real Madrid 1-1 (2-1 in a penalty shootout).
+A 2017 International Champions Cup game was held on July 23, 2017, when Manchester United defeated Real Madrid 1–1 (2–1 in a penalty shoot-out).

 On July 26, 2017, the United States defeated Jamaica 2–1 to win their sixth CONCACAF Gold Cup title.

 On March 23, 2018, Mexico won 3–0 against Iceland in a friendly in both teams' preparation for the 2018 FIFA World Cup.

-A 2018 International Champions Cup game was held on August 4, 2018, when AC Milan defeated FC Barcelona 1–0 with a last second goal by André Silva.
+A 2018 International Champions Cup game was held on August 4, 2018, when Milan defeated Barcelona 1–0 with a last second goal by André Silva.

 On May 12, 2019, the United States women's national soccer team played its first send-off series match ahead of the 2019 FIFA Women's World Cup, defeating South Africa 3–0.

 2026 FIFA World Cup

 Levi's Stadium is one of 16 venues which will host matches during the 2026 FIFA World Cup.
 It is one of eleven US venues for the tournament and is also one of two venues in California which will host matches, the other being SoFi Stadium in Los Angeles.
+During the event, the stadium will be temporarily renamed to "San Francisco Bay Area Stadium" in accordance with FIFA's policy on corporate-sponsored names.
+The stadium will host six matches: five group stage matches and one Round of 32 match.